-☐ I hereby confirm that I have provided the CEO's office with a secure e-mail address/account to receive board information/materials which may be considered confidential.
+□ I hereby confirm that I have provided the CEO's office with a secure e-mail address/account to receive board information/materials which may be considered confidential.
 I will undertake to advise the Hospital in writing of any change of personal address/email as soon as possible after such change.
+I understand that my email address and contact phone number is visible on the BoardEffect meeting portal.